WOODSIDE PARK HOMEOWNERS ASSOCIATION UNITS 1, 2, 3 & 4

 A summary of the statute by the Colorado Department of Revenue can be found here.

-Please visit with a tax professional if you have any questions on what items may be claimed or need additional information about this claiming this subtraction on your tax return.
+Please visit with a tax professional if you have any questions on what items may be claimed or need additional information about claiming this subtraction on your tax return.